 Is a Part-Time Data Analytics Bootcamp Right for You?

 There are several important considerations you’ll likely need to weigh to decide if part-time data analytics training is the best learning format for you.
 The first is what sort of flexibility your work and personal schedules afford.
 For those who have full-time jobs or busy personal lives, full-time coursework may not even be an option because it may require weeks of full-day study that would interfere with these commitments.
 For these individuals, part-time study would be the best choice since training could take place on weekends or weeknights.
 Another factor to weigh is how quickly you need to obtain data analytics training.
-If, for example, you must quickly learn how to make PivotTables on Excel for a current work project, it may not be viable to wait several months for coursework to progress to spreadsheet training.
-Instead, you may be better off in a part-time program or a skills class.
+If, for example, you must quickly learn how to create PivotTables in Excel for a current work project, it may not be feasible to wait several months for coursework to progress to spreadsheet training.
+Instead, you may be better off choosing a part-time program or a skills class.
 For learners who have the time and motivation to space their studies out over weeks or months, however, part-time data analytics classes are an excellent way to receive hands-on training and have the time and space to put your skills to use.

 Ways to Make Learning Data Analytics Part-Time Easier

 Students who prefer to study data analytics on a part-time basis can take advantage of many educational resources to help streamline studies and ensure they get the most out of their training.
 Because of how many organizations and individuals now collect data, many free online learning resources are available that can be used alongside part-time bootcamp study to help maximize your efforts.
-You can select from YouTube channels that provide short video instruction on specific data skills, such as printing Excel worksheets or querying a database with SQL.
+You can select from YouTube channels that provide short video instruction on specific data skills such as printing Excel worksheets or querying a database with SQL.
 These videos only take a few minutes to watch and can help you fill a skill gap for a current project.
 Since there’s no cost associated with these resources, they provide a low-stakes way to learn how to work with data.
 Additionally, free data analytics learning resources like blogs and tutorials are posted by providers like Noble Desktop for students who want to read specific articles pertaining to data analytics topics.
 Noble’s Learn Hub page includes more than 150 posts on topics like popular software tools for Data Analysts and the most common data analytics methods.

 Noble and other trainers around the globe also post free videos explaining key data analytics concepts and skills.
 In addition to offering learners a free example of the type of course content they would expect from the provider if they signed up for a full course, this content offers a great starting point for those who are new to working with data.
 In Noble’s free introductory data science webinar, students get an hour-long overview of how to analyze datasets and how Python is used in data science.
 Since no instructor is present in free online data analytics content, some learners may not be able to fully grasp more complex data concepts or skills from this content alone.
-This is why some bootcamp participants opt to use them alongside their live training rather than instead of it.
+This is why some bootcamp participants choose to use them alongside their live training rather than as a substitute for it.

 If you choose to study data analytics part-time, adhering to a schedule is always a good practice.
 You’ll have longer to complete assignments and work with the tools, software, and applications you’re studying, which is an excellent way to optimize retention.
 For some, though, having this extra time may not equate to more practice if they don’t follow a set schedule.
-Devoting 15 or 30 minutes each day to practicing one skill, such as writing macros in Excel or using SQL to query relational databases, is likely to be a much more effective learning path than trying to cram coursework into one long chunk each week.
+Devoting 15 or 30 minutes each day to practicing one skill such as writing macros in Excel or using SQL to query relational databases is likely to be a much more effective learning path than trying to cram coursework into one long chunk each week.
 If you consider this longer training format as an opportunity to spend regular time practicing and developing your skill set, you’re likely to see immediate and long-term results.

-Choosing the Best Part Time Data Analytics Classes or Bootcamp
+Choosing the Best Part-Time Data Analytics Classes or Bootcamp

 Another factor to consider when you choose a data analytics bootcamp is whether the program will provide additional support beyond live class instruction.
 This is especially important if you’re looking to put your data analytics training to use professionally, either in your current job or to pursue another data-related career path.
 If you’re enrolling in a part-time bootcamp to break into a new data-related career, for example, a program that provides personal mentoring or other professional development services like resume reviews and access to networking events is a good investment because it can help you get a job.